 Seven dead, 19 injured in air ambulance crash in Philadelphia

-PHILADELPHIA (AP) — Authorities sifted through burned cars, damaged homes and charred debris Saturday to gather clues that might explain why an air ambulance exploded into a fiery ball as it crashed on a busy Philadelphia street, killing seven and leaving no survivors on board.
+PHILADELPHIA (AP) — A person in a car was the seventh fatal victim of the fiery crash of an air ambulance onto a busy Philadelphia street, authorities said Saturday, as investigators sifted through burned cars, damaged homes and charred debris for clues to determine why the aircraft plummeted shortly after takeoff.

-The small plane carrying six people, including a child who had just undergone treatment at a hospital, crashed just after takeoff from the small Northeast Philadelphia Airport, creating what witnesses described as a massive fireball and a chaotic street scene that left houses on fire, businesses damaged and cars destroyed.
+Carrying six people, including a child who spent months in treatment at a hospital, the small jet went down just after departing from the Northeast Philadelphia Airport, creating what witnesses described as a massive fireball and leaving a chaotic street scene.
+At least 19 people were injured, though most were released from hospitals.

-Authorities couldn’t say why the jet crashed and Adam Thiel, the city’s managing director, said it could be days — or more — until authorities are able to fully count the number of dead and injured across a massive impact area spanning blocks in a densely populated residential area.
+Authorities could not yet say why the jet crashed, and Adam Thiel, the city’s managing director, said it could be days — or longer — until officials are able to fully count the number of dead and injured across a massive impact area in a densely populated residential area.

 “All of sudden I heard like a ‘boom,’ and I thought it was a thunderstorm,” said Selkuc Koc, a waiter at the Four Seasons Diner on Cottman Avenue.
 “And I get up and look at the smoke and the fire, it was like a balloon, I thought it was a gas station blew up.”

+One patron of the diner was hit and injured by a small but heavy metal object that flew through the window, Koc said.

-Spokespersons for hospitals treating the injured, Temple University Hospital-Jeanes and Jefferson Health, said most of the patients they saw had been treated and released by midday Saturday, but at least three were admitted and remain hospitalized.
+Spokespersons for Temple University Hospital-Jeanes and Jefferson Health, which treated the injured, said most of the patients they saw were released by midday, but at least three remained hospitalized.

-One patron of the Four Seasons Diner was hit and injured by a small, heavy metal object that flew through the window, Koc said.

-The crash scene was at least four to six blocks, and authorities were working to assess the damage, including going house to house to inspect the dwellings in the area, Thiel said.
+The crash scene was at least four to six blocks, and authorities were working to assess the damage, including going house to house to inspect the dwellings, Thiel said.

-It is “entirely possible” that there will be changes to the casualty figures, Thiel said.
-There are “a lot of unknowns” as to who was where on the streets of the neighborhood when the plane crashed.

-Mexican President Claudia Sheinbaum said all the victims were from Mexico.
-In a statement on the social media platform X, Sheinbaum said she mourned their deaths.
+Mexican President Claudia Sheinbaum said they were all from her country.
+In a statement on the social media platform X, she mourned their deaths.

-“Consular authorities are in constant contact with the families; I’ve asked the Foreign Affairs Secretary to support whatever is needed.
-My solidarity with their loved ones and friends,” she said in a statement translated from Spanish.
+“Consular authorities are in constant contact with the families; I have asked the Foreign Affairs Secretary to support whatever is needed.
+My solidarity with their loved ones and friends,” she said in Spanish.

-Of the casualties on the ground, Parker said one person who was in a car was killed and 19 others were injured.

-The child on the medical transport jet had just completed treatment at Shriners Children’s Philadelphia hospital.
-Hospital officials said that, because of patient privacy concerns, they couldn’t say more about the patient and her family.
+XE Médica Ambulancias, a Mexican emergency service, identified one of its doctors, Raúl Meza, as one of the victims.
+In a post on X, it said he was the service’s chief of neonatology and assigned to a the ISEM Atizapán hospital, which is located in the State of Mexico near Mexico City.

+Neither Philadelphia officials nor plane owner Jet Rescue Air Ambulance have publicly confirmed the identities of the dead.

-Jet Rescue Air Ambulance is based in Mexico and has operations both there and in the U.S. It operated the Learjet 55, which was registered in Mexico.
+Jet Rescue Air Ambulance, which operated the Mexico-registered Learjet 55, is based in that country and has operations both there and in the U.S.

-Jet Rescue spokesperson Shai Gold said a seasoned crew operated the plane and all flight crews undergo rigrous training.
+Company spokesperson Shai Gold said a seasoned crew operated the plane and all flight crews undergo rigorous training.

 “When an incident like this happens, it’s shocking and surprising,” Gold said.
 “All of the aircraft are maintained, not a penny is spared because we know our mission is so critical.”